segmentio/analytics-roku/README.md

 analytics-roku is a Roku client for Segment.

-### ⚠️ Maintenance ⚠️
+### ⚠️ Community ⚠️
-This library is in maintenance mode.
-It will send data as intended, but receive no new feature support and only critical maintenance updates from Segment.
+This library is community supported.
+Segment does not manage or update this library.
+We suggest forking the repo if changes are needed for your project.

 <div align="center">
   <img src="https://user-images.githubusercontent.com/843979/56393802-3f139400-61ea-11e9-8a71-8aa47c3ff029.png"/>